moonbeam-foundation/moonbeam/CONTRIBUTIONS.md

 ## Contributions

-Moonbeam primarily uses GitHub Pull Requests to orchestrate code changes.
+Moonbeam primarily uses GitHub Pull Requests to coordinate code changes.
 If you wish to propose a contribution, open a pull request and review the template, which explains how to document your proposal.